markcellus/router-component/README.md

         'header': {
             global: true,
             template: 'path/to/header.html',
+            el: document.getElementById('header'), // optional pre-existing element where header template content should be appended
             script: 'path/to/header-script' // this can return a singleton or an es6 class }
     },